-Antelope Canyon Road in AZ is pure adventure
+Antelope Canyon Road in Arizona is pure adventure

 Located in the U.S. state of Arizona, Antelope Canyon Road is the access road to the most-visited and most-photographed slot canyon in the American Southwest.
-The road is actually a river bed.
+The road is actually a riverbed.

-Antelope Canyon Road
+Where is Antelope Canyon Road?

 How long is Antelope Canyon Road?